From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Preliminaries

 \subsection{Imitation Learning with Diffusion Policies}

 The demonstration data~$\mathcal{D}$ encodes the desired behavior for solving the task.
 A DP~$\pi$ is trained to approximate the conditional action distribution in the demonstrations~\cite{chi2023diffusion}.
-Once trained, diffusion- and flow-based policies generate new actions by iteratively transforming a random noise sample into the learned target distribution~\cite{ho2020denoising, lipman2022flow}.
+Once trained, DPs and VLAs generate new actions by iteratively transforming a random noise sample into the learned target distribution~\cite{ho2020denoising, lipman2022flow}.
 Most DPs return a chunk of~$H$ consecutive actions~${\bm{A}_k = (\bm{a}_{k},\bm{a}_{k+1},\dots,\bm{a}_{k+H-1})}$ instead of only the next action to improve the temporal consistency and execution speed~\cite{ chi2023diffusion, zhao2023learning}.
-During deployment, we can iteratively sample new action chunks~${\bm{A}_k \sim \pi(\cdot\condon\bm{o}_k)}$, apply the first~$h \leq H$ actions~$\bm{a}_{k:k+h-1}$ to the system for a time~$\Delta t$, respectively, and replan at timestep~${k+h}$, i.e., after a time~$h\Delta t$ has passed.
-We refer to~$H$ as the action chunk length and~$h$ as the action execution steps.
+During deployment, we can iteratively sample new action chunks~${\bm{A}_k \sim \pi(\cdot\condon\bm{o}_k)}$, apply the first~$h \leq H$ actions~$\bm{a}_{k:k+h-1}$ to the system for a time~$\Delta t$, respectively, and replan after a time~$h\Delta t$ has passed.
 This general formulation of imitation learning policies encompasses state-of-the-art generative single-task policies~\cite{chi2023diffusion, reuss2024multimodal} and generalist vision-language-action models~\cite{black2024pi_0, shukor2025smolvla}.